16 Apr Do I need antibiotics for dental implant?

 For those who have missing teeth, one means of addressing this concern is through dental implantation.
 This is a sophisticated dental procedure that gives a more permanent solution to missing teeth, as compared to dental bridges.
-However, there may be an instance that bacteria are introduced into the body during the process, and this can result to infections or even implant failure.
-An infection that occur around dental implants can be rather challenging to treat, and there may be a necessity to remove the implants infected with bacteria.
+However, there may be an instance that bacteria are introduced into the body during the process.
+This can result to infections or even implant failure.
+An infection that occurs around dental implants can be rather challenging to treat.
+There may be a necessity to remove the implants infected with bacteria.
 With this in mind, prevention of infection is essential to achieve a successful dental procedure.

 Some dentists require their patients to take anitbiotics before placement, which is also referred to as antibiotic prophylaxis.
 This is believed to minimize the risks of infections among individuals during dental implantation.
 Based on the guidelines set by the American Heart Association in 2008, those who are most in need of antibiotic prophylaxis are people with a history of infective endocarditis, artificial heart valves, congenitcal heart ailments, and heart transplant.
 It is also worth noting that the guidelines have been designed for individuals with orthopedic implants.

 In Europe there are well prepared professionals in this topic, for example if you take dental implants in Hungary, almost every doctor can guide you.